 Persons arrested or convicted of drunk driving.
 Alcoholics can be found inadmissible under a ground relating to physical and mental disorders and associated behavior that poses a threat to property or persons.
 8 USC \$1182(a)(1)(A)(iii).
-At least one U.S. consulate has excluded persons on this ground, based on a conviction of driving under the influence within the previous 2 years.
-Immigrant visa applicants applying outside the United States will be referred to a panel physician to determine possible inadmissibility for alcoholism if an applicant has either
+At least one U.S. consulate has excluded persons on this ground, on the basis of a conviction of driving under the influence within the previous 2 years.
+Immigrant and nonimmigrant visa applicants applying outside the United States will be referred to a panel physician to determine possible inadmissibility for alcoholism if an applicant has (U.S. Department of State Foreign Affairs Manual, vol. 9, $\$40.11 \ n11.2$ )

-- A single drunk driving arrest or conviction within the last 3 calendar years; or - Two or more drunk driving arrests or convictions in any time period.
+- A single alcohol-related arrest or conviction within the last 5 years; or - Two or more alcohol-related arrests or convictions within the last 10 years; or - There is any other evidence to suggest an alcohol problem.